jasminediaconu/GoGreen/doc/sprint6/issue-distribution5.md

 * In global all the users which are in the database should show up, show CO2 next to their names and show the follow button.

 EXTRAS:

-* Search bar, you can look up somebodies profile, if there is no user show --> no user
-* Global list, ordered according to Highest CO2 reduction, follow button next to the person, if followed there is an unfollow button instead
+* follow button next to the person, if followed there is an unfollow button instead
 * Following list, show only the people you follow, show their CO2 reduction, if already followed, unfollow button shows up
 * Use Wout's function to populate the leaderboard.
 * Dropdown menu with countries

 ## Mixed Tasks (Gino): MUST HAVE:

+FIRST:

 * There is a great readme (0.1)
 * Working on achievements with Jasmine, communicate and divide tasks

-FROM LAST WEEK:
+* If you would like to contribute clone down the repo
+* If you would like to use our application just download the executable and run it on your computer

-* Tests PRIORITY
+* Gifs
+* Look up the report, decide what is individual and what has to be done by 1 specific person.

+THEN:

 * Remember me functionality (Needs more time, needs to consult with Wout)
 * Forgot password functionality (Consult with Wout)
 * when trying to signup, already existing username dispaly red error message, username already exists
 * invalid password red, internet connection
 * Terms of service
-* Privacy policy
+* Privacy policy/Terms and conditions nicely done

-EXTRAS:
-* Search bar, you can look up somebodies profile, if there is no user show --> no user
-* Global list, ordered according to Highest CO2 reduction, follow button next to the person, if followed there is an unfollow button instead
-* Following list, show only the people you follow, show their CO2 reduction, if already followed, unfollow button shows up
-* Use Wout's function to populate the leaderboard.
-* Dropdown menu with countries